Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: Conclusion

 \section{Conclusion}

-The PFSNM has been proposed for SCP based on a reduced SBAL function.
-Its associated parameterized smooth system has been shown to be equivalent to the first-order optimality conditions of a structured minimax problem.
-This characterization makes it possible to analyze the method within a self-concordant convex-concave framework adapted to the reduced formulation.
-It has been proved that the reduced SBAL function is $\mu$-self-concordant convex-concave and that the resulting method attains a worst-case iteration complexity of $O(\sqrt{\nu}\ln(1/\varepsilon))$.
+We have proposed a path-following smoothing Newton method for symmetric cone programming based on a reduced BAL function.
+The associated parameterized smooth system has been shown to be equivalent to the first-order optimality conditions of a structured minimax problem.
+This characterization makes it possible to analyze the proposed method within a self-concordant convex-concave framework.
+We have proved that the reduced BAL function is $\mu$-self-concordant convex-concave and that the resulting method attains a worst-case iteration complexity of $O(\sqrt{\nu}\ln(1/\varepsilon))$.
 This iteration complexity matches the best-known short-step bound for IPMs on symmetric cones.
-Moreover, the reduced formulation also yields Newton systems with an explicit Schur complement, which lowers the cost of system formation relative to existing smoothing Newton methods.
+Moreover, the reduced BAL function also yields Newton systems with an explicit Schur complement, which can be exploited to reduce system-formation costs for important classes of symmetric cones.
 Numerical results indicate that the method is competitive on standard conic benchmarks.